microsoft/mysqlnd_azure/README.md

 </tr>
 </table>

-Since 1.1.0RC1, the logic changes as follows:
+Since 1.1.0, the logic changes as follows:
-- The option mysqlnd_azure.enabled is renamed to **mysqlnd_azure.enableRedirect**, and there is a new option value "preferred" provided.
+- The option mysqlnd_azure.enabled is renamed to **mysqlnd_azure.enableRedirect**, option "on" enforces redirection, and there is a new option value "preferred" provided which becomes the default option.
 - The detailed usage of the option enableRedirect is as follows:

-(Version 1.1.0RC1.
+(Version 1.1.0.
 Config name: **mysqlnd_azure.enableRedirect**.
 Valid value: on/off/preferred.
-Default value: off)
+Default value: preferred)
 <table>
 <tr>
 <td>off(0)</td>